and Vantage Point North

 1189 E 300 North, Provo

-We are located very close to 7-Peaks Water Park, at Wasatch Behavioral Health Youth Services.
+We are located very close to Splash Summit Water Park (Seven Peaks), at Wasatch Behavioral Health Youth Services.

 From the freeway, take the Provo Center Street exit.
 Go East toward the mountains.
 You will go straight for about 2-1/2 miles until you hit 900 East.
 Turn left here, then go two blocks until you see 300 North.
 Turn right here.
 Go straight.
 You will stop at a stop sign and continue going straight.
 You will see a round-a-bout.
 Turn left into the parking lot immediately before going through the round-a-bout.
 We will be the first brown brick building on your right.
-There is a police parking spot in front of our building, with Wasatch Mental Health Youth Services across the parking lot.
+There is a police parking spot in front of our building, with Wasatch Behavioral Health Youth Services across the parking lot.